ibtisam-adil/pokemon/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
-"Special thanks to my coding partner "Muneeb Rehman" for their invaluable contributions to this project.
+"Special thanks to my coding partner "Muneeb Ur Rehman" for their invaluable contributions to this project.
 Their dedication, skills, and collaborative spirit were essential to our success."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>